DanteFalzone0/rotary-banana/README.md

 # rotary-banana
-The "banana.hpp" library and some programs that use it.
+The "banana.hpp" header file and some programs that use it.
-This library is for rendering animated ascii art in text-based terminal emulators.
+This header file is for rendering animated ascii art in text-based terminal emulators.